Carvana Co. (NYSE:CVNA) Major Shareholder Ernest C. Garcia II Sells 100,000 Shares

 - On Wednesday, October 9th, Ernest C. Garcia II sold 100,000 shares of Carvana stock.
 The shares were sold at an average price of $190.70, for a total value of $19,070,000.00.

-A number of research firms have recently commented on CVNA.
-Evercore ISI restated an “in-line” rating and issued a $178.00 price objective on shares of Carvana in a research report on Thursday, September 26th.
-Royal Bank of Canada upgraded shares of Carvana to a “sector perform” rating and upped their price target for the stock from $166.00 to $170.00 in a research report on Monday, August 19th.
-Piper Sandler boosted their price objective on Carvana from $105.00 to $151.00 and gave the stock a “neutral” rating in a research note on Thursday, August 1st.
-DA Davidson raised their target price on Carvana from $110.00 to $155.00 and gave the company a “neutral” rating in a research report on Thursday, August 1st.
-Finally, BTIG Research lifted their price target on Carvana from $155.00 to $188.00 and gave the stock a “buy” rating in a research note on Thursday, August 1st.
-One equities research analyst has rated the stock with a sell rating, ten have issued a hold rating and eight have given a buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $171.76.
+Several analysts recently weighed in on the company.
+Wells Fargo & Company boosted their price objective on Carvana from $175.00 to $250.00 and gave the company an “overweight” rating in a report on Wednesday.
+Stephens began coverage on Carvana in a report on Thursday, September 12th.
+They issued an “overweight” rating and a $190.00 price target for the company.
+Morgan Stanley raised their price objective on Carvana from $75.00 to $110.00 and gave the stock an “underweight” rating in a research note on Thursday, August 1st.
+Piper Sandler lifted their price objective on shares of Carvana from $105.00 to $151.00 and gave the stock a “neutral” rating in a report on Thursday, August 1st.
+Finally, BTIG Research increased their target price on shares of Carvana from $155.00 to $188.00 and gave the stock a “buy” rating in a report on Thursday, August 1st.
+One investment analyst has rated the stock with a sell rating, ten have assigned a hold rating and eight have assigned a buy rating to the company.
+According to data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $182.29.

 Carvana Co, together with its subsidiaries, operates an e-commerce platform for buying and selling used cars in the United States.
 Its platform allows customers to research and identify a vehicle; inspect it using company's 360-degree vehicle imaging technology; obtain financing and warranty coverage; purchase the vehicle; and schedule delivery or pick-up from their desktop or mobile devices.